Twice22/Twice22.github.io/_posts/2017-5-3-tensorflow.md

 <div class="centered-img">
 <img src="../images/tensorflow/channel-cnn.png" width="400px" alt="Channels in cnn" />
 <div class="legend">The source image is split into 3 images.
 One for each RGB layer.
-Then we convolve each Red, Blue, Green layer<br>
+Then we convolve each Red, Blue, Green layer<
                     with a filter and we obtain 3 activation maps (red, blue, green parallelepipeds in the image).
-One for the blue<br>
-                    layer, one for the red layer and one for the green layer.
-The convolution of each layer can be made in parallel.<br>
+One for the blue layer, one for the red layer and one for the green layer.
+The convolution of each layer can be made in parallel.
                     Moreover the convolution of each part of the image with a filter can also be made in parallel.</div>
 </div>